 |Adventures In Canine Training-

 Grand Prairie – 888-600-9175

 |The Educated Dog

 |What A Great Dog

 |Wolfsblut Companion K9

 Note: This list was compiled by Chastain Vet Med Group staff in July, 2011.
 This list is not intended to be an exhaustive list of dog trainers – Google and the Yellow Pages already have that covered.
-These ares simply facilities near us or that our staff have heard about in the course of chatting with clients.
+These are simply facilities near us or that our staff have heard about in the course of chatting with clients.
 Inclusion of a facility or person on this list does not imply endorsement or recommendation by The Chastain Vet Med Group.
 Likewise, absence of a dog training facility or person from this list does not imply that there is anything wrong with them.
-To have your facility added to or removed from this list, please drop us an e-mail at webmaster
+To have your facility added to or removed from this list, please drop an e-mail to the webmaster.